albertochong/AWS-KAFKA-CONFLUENT-PLATFFOR/4 - My Kafka Source Connectors.md

 # My Kafka Source Connectors
-This part is dedicated to describe source connectors
+This part is dedicated to describe my own source connectors

 ## Create Kafka connector source to SQL SERVER
 Get data and write to topic first with bulkload and after incrememtal and update.